Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Conclusion

 \section{Conclusion}

 Here, we studied GNN approaches for semi-supervised node classification and investigate some of the major limitations of today's architectures.
 Many popular models are known to essentially rely on the low-pass filtering of graph signals.
 Based on this observation, we propose a novel hybrid GNN framework that can leverage higher frequency information not captured by traditional GCN models.
 Our construction is based on geometric scattering, a concept that was previously used mainly for graph classification, which we adapt to the node level.
-We demonstrated theoretically that the resulting scattering filters are more sensitive to the graph topology than traditional GCN when used in conjunction with node features that encode graph structure information.
+Our theoretical study suggests that scattering filters nicely balance the trade-off between oversmoothing and underreaching.
+Therefore, we are able to theoretically establish that the resulting scattering filters are more sensitive to the graph topology than a large class or GNN architectures including GCN when used in conjunction with node features that encode graph structure information.
 Empirically, we first evaluated our Sc-GCN model and demonstrated its efficacy in alleviating so-called oversmoothing.
 We then evaluated our GSAN model, which further improves performance, particularly in more complex (low-homophily) settings, via an attention framework.
 We also provide evidence that the proposed hybrid scattering networks perform well in graph-level tasks, both in classification and regression.
 In future work, one might further explore the potential of features that carry graph structure information empirically, and analyze more datasets in the context of graph-level tasks.